Biohazard (band): Warner Bros. and Hambel's departure: 1994–1998

 Months later, the band left Roadrunner Records and signed with Warner Bros.
 Records, who released their third studio LP, State of the World Address.
-The album was produced by Ed Stasium in Los Angeles and contained the single "How It Is", featuring Sen Dog of Cypress Hill, for which a video was also shot.
+The album was produced by Ed Stasium in Los Angeles and contained the singles "Tales from the Hard Side", "How It Is", featuring Sen Dog of Cypress Hill, and "Five Blocks to the Subway", for which videos were also shot.
 During their 1994 tour, the band made an appearance on the second stage at the Monsters of Rock festival, held at Castle Donington.
 State of the World Address went on to sell over one million copies.
 This was the last Biohazard album with Bobby Hambel, who left due to differences with the rest of the band.
 In late 1995, the band, along with Therapy? and Gunshot, contributed remixes to the Pitchshifter album The Remix War.

-Biohazard recorded their fourth studio album, Mata Leao, as a three-piece in 1996.
+Biohazard recorded their fourth studio album, Mata Leão, as a three-piece in 1996.
 It was produced with the help of Dave Jerden.
-For the 1996–97 Mata Leao Tour, the band hired former Helmet guitarist Rob Echeverria.
+For the 1996–97 Mata Leão Tour, the band hired former Helmet guitarist Rob Echeverria.
 They also played on the Ozzfest mainstage, alongside Ozzy Osbourne, Slayer, Danzig, Fear Factory, and Sepultura.

-While touring Europe in support of Mata Leao, the band recorded their Hamburg, Germany show for their first live album, No Holds Barred (Live in Europe), which was released in 1997 through Roadrunner Records.
+While touring Europe in support of Mata Leão, the band recorded their Hamburg, Germany show for their first live album, No Holds Barred (Live in Europe), which was released in 1997 through Roadrunner Records.

 In 1998, Seinfeld began his acting career, playing Jaz Hoyt on HBO's award-winning series Oz.
 The character was introduced in the second season and appeared throughout the sixth and final season.